comunica/Article-ISWC2023-SolidQuery/content/benchmark.md

 - D7: All moderators in fora a person messaged on
 - D8: Other messages created by people that a person likes messages from

-Add anon link to templates
+Add anon link to templates (the queries readme file in solidbench) {:.todo}
-{:.todo}

 The correlation of these discover queries to choke points is summarized in ...TODO...